Pelumi-Aderinto/Data2bot_Engineering_Assessment/README.md

     * Create the analytics table
     * Export the tables as csv file to the data lake on aws
     * `Best practice, use .ipynb file to do this step by step.
 It helps in error troubleshooting`
-1. Run `create_tables.py` every time before running etl.py to clean and create daabase
+1. Run `create_tables.py` every time before running etl.py to clean and create database
 1. Run `etl.py` to start ETL pipeline

 # Create Table and SQL queries